-For the month of October 2011 I’ll be running a fingerloop braiding tutorial on the Braid Society’s online yahoo discussion group braids_and_bands (anybody can join this list, you don’t have to be in the Braid Society).
+For the month of October I’ll be running a fingerloop braiding tutorial on the Braid Society’s online discussion group Braids_and_Bands (anyone interested in braids or bands can join this list, you don’t have to be a member of the Braid Society).

-My tutorial will be toward the other end of the spectrum—extremely simple, up to just slightly challenging.
+My tutorial will be toward the other end of the spectrum – from extremely simple to just slightly challenging.

 I’ll be starting with a loop braid of 2 loops (yes, you really can make a braid with only 2 loops!), and a spiral braid that’s quite different from the braids I’ve covered so far on this blog.

 It can be made with as few loops as 4, or as many as 10, and has several interesting color pattern possibilities as well as the classic spiral pattern.

 I also want to show some quick and fun braids that can be made with only 3 loops.

 [that 3-loop tutorial is now here on my blog – see Easy 3-loop Braids.
 The 2-loop Braid, and Spiral Braid tutorials are also here on the blog, see Spirals, Non-spirals, and the 2-loop Braid]

 I make 3-loop braids all the time – as endings on larger braids, for quick, pretty ribbons and cords, and to teach to kids under 10 or 11, but I kind of took them for granted until recently.